fossfreedom/alternative-toolbar/README.md

 Then enable the plugin in the plugins window.

- - Use the keyboard shortcut CTRL+T to toggle the visibility of the compact/standard toolbar.
+ - From the menu use View - Show Play-Controls Toolbar
- - From the menu use View - Show Toolbar
+ - From the menu use View - Show Source and Media Toolbars
  - To seek forward (fast-forward) through a track - Alt+Right Cursor key
  - To seek backward through a track - Alt+Left Cursor key